payara/Payara-Community-Documentation/build-instructions/build-instructions.md

 ## Additional Build Profiles

-There are a number of included additional Maven build profiles:
+There are a number of additional Maven build profiles:
 ```Shell
 mvn clean install
 mvn clean install -PBuildExtras